Yashpatel3553/Rice-Leafs-Disease-classification-framwork/README.md

 Our framework evaluates and compares three different convolutional neural network architectures to balance high classification accuracy with computational efficiency for real-world agricultural deployment.

 ## 📂 Project Structure
+## 📂 Project Structure

 * `notebook121e7db419.ipynb` - The primary Jupyter Notebook containing the full pipeline (Data preprocessing, Model training, and XAI evaluations).
-* `Figures/` - A dedicated folder containing all our finalized visual outputs, curves, confusion matrices, and XAI heatmaps.
+* [Figures/](./Figures) - A dedicated folder containing all our finalized visual outputs, curves, confusion matrices, and XAI heatmaps.
-* `Tables/` - A dedicated folder containing our final model evaluation tables and performance metrics.
+* [Tables/](./Tables) - A dedicated folder containing our final model evaluation tables and performance metrics.
 ## 🤖 Deep Learning Models Evaluated

 1.  **Custom CNN:** A standalone model built entirely from scratch to establish a baseline for leaf disease detection.